 There are different types of sparkling wines, but only the highest quality ones contain the bubbles from a second fermentation in the same bottle.
 The subsequent ageing process in the bottle that characterises them allows them to acquire their organoleptic characteristics and to gain complexity over time.

-Maria Elena Jiménez and Marta Casas are Parés Baltà’s oenologists and sisters-in-law.
-Their work is reflected in the wines they make, which have character and concentration as well as elegance and balance.
+Maria Elena Jiménez and Marta Casas have been Parés Baltà’s winemakers for more than 20 years.
+Their work was reflected in the wines they made, which have character and concentration as well as elegance and balance.

 Their innate curiosity and their desire to learn and experiment have led them to recover varieties and winemaking methods that had practically been forgotten, thus managing to make very special wines.